enthought/mayavi/docs/source/mayavi/application.rst

         mayavi2 -t relative_path_to/integrationtests/mayavi

-      will run the integration tests from the mayavi sources.
+      will run the integration tests from the Mayavi sources.
 Also available as ``--test``.

 -s python-expression